heinasmaki/colorplane/README.md

 The associated materials in the folder "materials" are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-These include especially the [paper](materials/plane_coloring.pdf) in a file "plane_coloring.pdf" and the lattices in the subfolder "lattices".
+These include especially the paper and the lattices in the subfolder "lattices".

 You can access [the full text](materials/License_CC) of the CC license.